hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Batch filtering

-Batch filtering supports the user making multiple selections across different parameters and only updating the results of the data set when the user interacts with a global "Apply" function.
+Batch filtering supports the user making multiple selections across different parameters and only updating the results of the data set when the user interacts with a global "apply" function.
 This method is useful when the data set is very large or when the filter parameters are complex.

 <video width="100%" controls loop>
   <source